Ciudad Satélite: History

-The only pre-Hispanic facts known about the area are that once the Tlatilca culture lived in the area formed between Totolinga, Los Cuartos and Hondo rivers. (tucked inside the industrial zone of Naucalpan is a small museum).
+Limited pre-Hispanic facts are known about the area.
+At one point, the Tlatilco culture lived in the area formed between the Totolinga, Los Cuartos, and Hondo rivers.
 Later, during the colonial period, the Shrine of Our Lady of Los Remedios was built when a Spanish officer found the religious figure under a maguey plant.
 It is said that the small virgin had been brought by Gonzalo Rodríguez de Villafuerte.
-The shrine, which divides the Satélite area from the popular zones of Naucalpan municipality, was built in the sixteenth century, and in the architectural compound the well-known caracoles or Los Remedios Aqueduct can be found.
+The shrine, which divides the Satélite area from the popular zones of Naucalpan municipality, was built in the sixteenth century, and in the architectural compound are the well-known caracoles ("snail") towers of the Los Remedios Aqueduct.

-Ciudad Satélite, the core neighborhood, started as a new urban concept in the mid-fifties, when the rapid growth of Mexico City and the rise of a new, energetic middle class forced the development of entire new neighborhoods.
-It has been said that the grounds (in the northwestern suburbs of the city, near the old highway to Querétaro) originally belonged to Mexican President Miguel Alemán Valdés, who was in office from 1946 to 1952.
-He kept some acres and built a mansion in Doctors Circuit.
-Architect Mario Pani created most of the urban design.
+Ciudad Satélite, the core neighborhood, started as a new urban concept in the mid-1950s, as the rapid growth of Mexico City and the rise of a new, energetic middle-class ushered-in the development of entirely new districts.
+The grounds of the northwestern suburbs of the city (near the old highway to Querétaro) originally belonged to aforementioned President Alemán Valdés, who had maintained some property and built a mansion in Doctors' Circuit.
+Architect Mario Pani created most of the urban side of the design.

-The great novelty in Ciudad Satélite is the total absence (at least in the core neighborhood) of traffic lights, due to an ingenious street layout with "circuitos" or wide oval circuits where incorporation to other main roads allow drivers to see if cars are coming.
-Each of Ciudad Satélite circuits has several streets with names of famous professionals relating to the circuit's name.
-The names of the circuits are the following: Centro Comercial (The Mall), Centro Cívico (Civic Center), Sculptors, Painters, Musicians, Mineralogists, Pedagogues, Scientists, Engineers, Teachers, Historians, Surgeons, Doctors, Medics, Geographers, Sailors, Playwrights, Orators, Missionaries, Architects, Poets, Novelists, Economists, Heroes, Jurists, Journalists, Diplomats, and the two external circuits (Circunvalación Oriente y Circunvalación Poniente).
+The great novelty in Ciudad Satélite is the total absence of traffic lights due to an ingenious street layout with "circuitos", or wide, oval circuits that, connecting with other main roads, allow drivers to see oncoming cars.
+Each Ciudad Satélite circuit bears the name of an influential Mexican, such as in the Centro Comercial (The Mall) and Centro Cívico (Civic Center), including many famous individuals from the world of architecture, the arts, diplomacy, economics, education, engineering, entertainment, geography, health care, law, military, religion, science, and social justice.

-The urban design and the original pricing for the grounds was deliberately intended for segmenting the new city into three areas: middle class, upper middle class and high class.
-Novelists and Economists were the circuits with the highest ground prices, so the most spectacular manors were built there.
+The urban design and the original pricing of the land were deliberately intended for segmenting the new city into three areas, notably, a middle-class, upper-middle-class and upper-class.
+Novelists and economists were the circuits with the highest land prices, hence the most spectacular manors were built there.

-Many of Ciudad Satélite's houses were built in a functionalist style, absent of any kind of decorative elements in the façade.
-This also applies to the so-called Ciudad Satélite's cathedral, San Felipe de Jesús Sanctuary.
-This big, spectacular church features many functionalist style elements, as well as paintings.
+Many of Ciudad Satélite's houses were built in a functionalist style, lacking decorative elements in their façades.
+This style also is evident in Ciudad Satélite's cathedral, the San Felipe de Jesús Sanctuary.
+This grand, spectacular church features many functionalist elements, as well as paintings.
 Other styles present in the neighborhood are colonial, modernist (vintage Mexican architecture), and Spanish or Californian colonial style.